-I believe such a setup could be used to achieve GDPR compliance while still maintaining auditable logs in the event of breach of server security or other incident that would require a log trail.
+I believe such a setup could be used to achieve GDPR compliance while still maintaining auditable logs in the event of a breach of server security or other incidents that would require a log trail.

-rotate in days) appropriate to how important it is to store the various log files following a security incident.
+rotate in days) appropriate to how important it’s to store the various log files following a security incident.

-In the above example, access logs are deleted after 100 days, error logs after 200 days, and ModSecurity logs (which would only contain suspicious activity), are retained for 400 days.
-After this time, the logs would be securely erased using the shred utility.
+In the above example, access logs are deleted after 100 days, error logs after 200 days, and ModSecurity logs (which would only contain suspicious activity), is retained for 400 days.
+After this time, the logs would be securely erased using the

 The logs are still kept unencrypted for up to 24-hours when they were first recorded.
-This is a small time window when the data is not stored encrypted, but it is required to allow human technicians and automated log analyzing tools (like SSHGuard or Fail2Ban) to process the data and act upon it to help detect and prevent unauthorized or unlawful system access.
+This is a small time window when the data isn’t stored encrypted, but it’s required to allow human technicians and automated log analyzing tools (like SSHGuard or Fail2Ban) to process the data and act upon it to help detect and prevent unauthorized or unlawful system access.